 Subject to Section 9.1(b) of the Plan, each Plan Debtor shall be entitled, at its option and subject to applicable law, including section 365 of the Bankruptcy Code, to assign all contracts and agreements, whether executory or non-executory and whether expired or unexpired, to Spinco, free and clear of all Liens, claims, encumbrances, and interests in accordance with section 363 of the Bankruptcy Code.
-To the extent applicable, the Plan shall constitute a motion to assume any executory contracts and unexpired Property Documents the Plan Debtors propose to assign as noted therein, which executory contracts and unexpired Property Document Assumption Schedule filed with the Plan Supplement.
+To the extent applicable, the Plan shall constitute a motion to assume any executory contracts and unexpired Property Documents the Plan Debtors propose to assign as noted therein.
 Subject to the occurrence of the Effective Date, entry of the Confirmation Order shall constitute approval of such assumptions and assignments pursuant to section 365(a) of the Bankruptcy Code and a finding by the Bankruptcy Court that each such assumption is in the best interest of the Plan Debtors and their Estates.
-For the avoidance of doubt, nothing in section 9.1(d) of the Plan shall waive the obligation, if any, of a Plan Debtor to pay any cure obligations owed by such Plan Debtor pursuant to the Plan, the Bankruptcy Code or any order of the Bankruptcy Court.